 This highway is used by thousands of drivers every day, and among them are numerous truckers.
 Any time anyone is on the road, they have a duty to drive as a reasonably safe driver would.
 However, truck drivers have an elevated duty to operate their vehicles as safely as possible.
 Nonetheless, though truckers are expected to be safe, thousands of truck accidents still occur every year.

 - Driving while fatigued, or while under the influence of drugs or alcohol.
 The Federal Motor Carrier Safety Administration (FMCSA) has adopted and enacted laws specifically designed to keep drivers from being on the road for excessive periods of time.
-The federal guidelines specifically set forth the maximum amount of continuous driving time a commercial truck driver is permitted to accumulate, as well as mandatory rest periods of a minimum duration.
 However, driver fatigue remains one of the leading causes of large truck accidents.

 In fact, some reports indicate that when the truck is at fault, fatigue is a factor in nearly 90% of all accidents.
 Unfortunately, drivers who spend long hours on the road often turn to narcotics and other illegal substances in an effort to combat the effects of driving while fatigued.
 However, instead of preventing accidents, drug use may actually cause them.
 The drugs that are most used by truck drivers are: